equalitie/ouinet/README.md

 it.
 While the page is being rendered into the browser, the injector is also pushing it into the ipfs-cache.
 Note that a page appearing on the screen doesn't necessarily mean it's already in the cache.
-That might take from a few seconds up to a ~2 minutes.
+That might take from a few seconds to up to a ~2 minutes.

 To see the cache content, set your proxy to point to the client again (`localhost:7070`) and then try to open the same URL as you did in the above